-Structure/function claims were authorized under the DSHEA.
-Dietary supplement manufacturers do not need to obtain FDA approval prior to marketing a product and designing a label with structure/function claims.
-If a dietary supplement label includes such a claim it must state in a "disclaimer" that FDA has not evaluated the claim.
+Structure or function claims were authorized under the DSHEA.
+Dietary supplement manufacturers do not need to obtain FDA approval prior to marketing a product and designing a label making structure or function claims.
+If a dietary supplement label includes such a claim, it must state in a “disclaimer” that FDA has not evaluated the claim.

-Up until now in the absence of FDA-pre-approval and any label guidance supplements were pretty much free to write labels that were anywhere between fact and fiction.
+Up until now, in the absence of FDA pre-approval and any label guidance, supplement marketers were pretty much free to write labels that were anywhere between fact and fiction.

-FDA enforcement against mislabeled dietary supplements has been very very limited.
-Joe Baca director of compliance for the FDA’s Center for Food Safety and Applied Nutrition tells Packaging World he cannot remember the agency ever imposing a fine on a company for mislabeling.
+FDA enforcement against mislabeled dietary supplements has been very, very limited.
+Joe Baca, director of compliance for the FDA’s Center for Food Safety and Applied Nutrition, tells Packaging World he cannot remember the agency ever imposing a fine on a company for mislabeling.
 Nor has any company executive ever gone to jail.
-Instead the FDA depends on warning and untitled letters which are requests that a company stop mislabeling a product.
+Instead, the FDA sends warning and untitled letters, which are requests that a company stop mislabeling a product.

-The potential impact of the proposed guidance was clear by the reaction of the National Nutritional Foods Association (NNFA) the main industry trade group.
+The potential impact of the proposed guidance was made clear by the reaction of the National Nutritional Foods Assn.
+(NNFA), the main industry trade group.

-Publication of that draft guidance setting a first-time scientific standard for structure/function claims was preceded by three weeks by letters from acting FDA Commissioner Lester Crawford—who may be trying to flex his attenuated muscles in the wakes of the Vioxx and antidepressant disasters—to eight dietary supplement distributors telling them they were making unsubstantiated claims for dietary supplement products promoted for weight loss over the Internet.
+Publication of the draft guidance setting a first-time scientific standard for structure or function claims was preceded by three weeks of letters from acting FDA Commissioner Lester Crawford, who may be trying to flex his attenuated muscles in the wakes of the Vioxx and antidepressant disasters.
+The letters, which went to eight dietary supplement distributors, informed them they were making unsubstantiated claims for dietary supplement products promoted for weight loss over the Internet.

 Letters to retailers

-At this point it is not clear whether the FDA is huffing and puffing or whether it really will start blowing fire.
-The agency has been lurching forward fitfully on dietary supplement labeling reform since 1997 when Congress passed the FDA Modernization Act one of its many provisions requiring the agency to consider additional regulation of supplements which come under the purview of the 1994 Dietary Supplement Health and Education Act (DSHEA) and earlier FDA authorities.
+At this point, it is not clear whether the FDA is just huffing and puffing or really will start blowing fire.
+The agency has been lurching forward fitfully on dietary supplement labeling reform since 1997 when Congress passed the FDA Modernization Act.
+One of its many provisions requires the agency to consider additional regulation of supplements, which come under the purview of the 1994 DSHEA and earlier FDA authorities.

-There were hearings in 1999 during which the FDA sought ideas and then the agency issued a draft of good manufacturing practices in 2002 which was never finalized.
-Crawford when he announced the new initiatives on November 4 2004 promised to make those cGMPs final although he did not give any date certain.
+There were hearings in 1999 during which the FDA sought ideas, and then the agency issued a draft of good manufacturing practices in 2002 that was never finalized.
+Crawford, when he announced the new initiatives on November 4, 2004, promised to make those cGMPs final, although he did not give any specific date.

 What prompted action

-Two separate stimuli appear to have galvanized the FDA if in fact that turns out to be the correct word.
-Since 1997 dietary supplements have produced a number of national crises.
+Two separate stimuli appear to have galvanized the FDA, if in fact that turns out to be the correct word.
+First, since 1997, dietary supplements have produced a number of national crises.
 The FDA took ephedra supplements off the market in March 2004.
-That was the same month the FDA sent out letters to 23 distributors of androstenedione the supplement used by former big-league home-run hitter Mark McGwire.
+That was the same month the FDA sent out letters to 23 distributors of androstenedione, the supplement used by former big-league home-run hitter Mark McGwire.

-In addition the FDA began a push in 2003 to focus attention on healthy nutrition both in terms of food and dietary supplements.
-Enforcement efforts were directed at determining whether product label claims were science-based.
+Second, the FDA began a push in 2003 to focus attention on healthy nutrition, in terms of both food and dietary supplements.
+Enforcement efforts were directed at determining whether product label claims were science based.

-Crawford tied the letters to the eight weight loss supplement distributors to that effort.
-In his letter to the distributors he said “We are increasingly concerned that claims for such products are misleading to consumers and that the purported benefits of many products are not supported by sound scientific evidence making the claims unsubstantiated.”
+Crawford tied his letters to the eight weight-loss supplement distributors to that effort.
+In his letter to the distributors, he wrote, “We are increasingly concerned that claims for such products are misleading to consumers and that the purported benefits of many products are not supported by sound scientific evidence, making the claims unsubstantiated.”